 - Psychiatric nursing

 - Substance Use Disorder (SUD) prevention and treatment

 - Occupational therapy

 - Professional counseling, including programs with a focus on child and adolescent mental health, trauma, and transitional-age youth

 - Accredited doctoral, internship, and post-doctoral residency programs of health service psychology, including clinical psychology, counseling, and school psychology

 - Accredited master's and doctoral degree programs of social work for developing or implementing interdisciplinary training for the provision of behavioral health services, including trauma-informed care and SUD prevention and treatment services

 - Domestic faith-based and community-based organizations, tribes, and tribal organizations, if otherwise eligible

-Applicants can request a funding preference under one of three qualifications for placing program trainees and graduates in medically underserved communities (MUCs):
+Applicants can request a funding preference under a qualification for placing program trainees and graduates in medically underserved communities (MUCs):

-- Qualification 3: New program must meet at least four of the criteria related to MUCs specified in Part V of the program guidance.
-New programs are defined as any program that has graduated/completed less than three classes.
+- Qualification 3 - New Program: Must meet at least 4 of the criteria related to MUCs specified in Part V of the program guidance.
+New programs are defined as any program that has graduated/completed less than 3 classes.